Soy egg: Japanese cuisine

 A similar technique is used in Japan to create soy sauce marinated eggs called ajitsuke tamago (味付け玉子), also known as "marinated half-cooked egg", or ajitama (味玉) or nitamago (煮玉子), which are traditionally served with ramen as toppings.
-In Japan, soy eggs are generally used in soups and simple main dishes, but Japanese-American cook Namiko Chen says in a recipe on the soy egg that they are "amazing to enjoy as a side dish or alone as a snack, or included as part of bento.
+In Japan, soy eggs are generally used in soups and simple main dishes, but Japanese-American home cook Namiko Chen of Just One Cookbook says in a recipe on ramen egg that they are "amazing to enjoy as a side dish or alone as a snack, or included as part of bento.
 You can even add them to your salad or in a sandwich."
 Japanese soy sauce (shoyu, 醤油) is lighter, sweeter, and less salty than most Chinese soy sauces.
 In Japan, eggs are also often marinated in a miso mixture, which is similar to a soy sauce mixture, giving the whites an umami flavour.